GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 images so that boundary conditions can be applied. *GMT* uses 2 so we recommend that value.
 The ``mode`` argument is only used for external APIs that need to replace GMT's calls to a hard exit upon failure with a soft return.
-Likewise, the *print* argument is a pointer to a function that is used to print messages via GMT_Message or GMT_Report from APIs that cannot use the standard printf (this is the case for the Matlab API, for instance).
+Likewise, the *print_func* argument is a pointer to a function that is used to print messages via GMT_Message or GMT_Report from APIs that cannot use the standard printf (this is the case for the Matlab API, for instance).
 All other uses should simply pass 0 and NULL for these two arguments.